yao-zhao/speckle-spectrometer/README.md

 - noise is about 1e-3 of the whole mean value.

 # control experiments include
-- noise options: yes or no (prepared)
+- noise options: yes or no (done)
-- method options: linear, neural net, and optimization (need optimization)
+- method options: linear, neural net, and optimization (done)
 - spectrum options: single, multiple, and continuous (need continous)
-- spectrum density: correlated and uncorrelated (prepared, using different transimission matrix)
+- spectrum density: correlated and uncorrelated (done, using different transimission matrix)

-# goals of next steps
+# next steps
-- limit the neural net parameters
-- finish control experiments
-- temperature: fixed and sampled